-- Option A: the death benefit stays the same, and the cash value is part of the death benefit (cost of insurance is less, so your cash value will be higher.)
+- Option A: the death benefit stays the same, and the cash value is part of the death benefit (the cost of insurance is less, so your cash value will be higher.)

-- Option B: pays the death benefit stated in the contract, plus any cash values built-up (cost of insurance is more, so your cash value will be lower).
+- Option B: pays the death benefit stated in the contract, plus any cash values build-up (the cost of insurance is more, so your cash value will be lower).

 - Variable Universal Life (VUL)

-- VUL allows you to direct a part of your premium dollars to a separate account comprised of a variety of equity, bond, and money market funds in the insurance company’s portfolio.
+- VUL allows you to direct a part of your premium dollars to a separate account comprised of various equity, bond, and money market funds in the insurance company’s portfolio.

 - The death benefit and the cash value will fluctuate based on the performance of the funds you have chosen.
 VUL does not pay dividends.

-- Most VUL policies will guarantee the death benefit to not fall below a certain point.
+- Most VUL policies will guarantee that the death benefit will not fall below a certain point.
 However, a cash value minimum is rarely guaranteed.
 You can withdraw from the cash value during your lifetime via a loan.

 - You bear the investment risk.
 If the funds perform poorly, less money is possibly available for premiums, cash value, and death benefit.

 Overall, permanent insurance can be a useful planning tool for legacy and gifting planning in addition to the previous reasons we discussed as to why most people need life insurance.
-Permanent insurance can also be utilized for tax and retirement planning purposes given their current tax advantages.
+Given their current tax advantages, permanent insurance can also be utilized for tax and retirement planning purposes.